 We are also a founding partner of the Academy of Business in Society (ABIS).
 The ABIS is an alliance of businesses and academic institutions committed to integrating sustainability into the heart of business theory and practice.

 Our vision is for Ashridge House is to be a sustainable venue of choice for all our clients.
 Being a Grade 1 listed building brings its challenges.
-However we have already achieved the ISO50001 and ISO14001 Standards (the world's most respected standards for energy and environmental management).
+However we have already achieved the ISO14001 Standards (the world's most respected standards for energy and environmental management).
 This is the result of our commitment and efforts in the areas of energy use, water, waste and procurement.
 We have set ourselves a number of further targets including, seeking to reduce our carbon emissions by 80% by 2050, in line with UK Government targets.

 For more information, please contact: